-Some commentators have raised concerns that it would be uneconomic to pursue complex personal injury claims under these arrangements, and the Government is seeking views on this and on whether alternative arrangements (e.g. no cap on damages, a higher cap, or the retention of some element of recoverable success fee) should be permitted for these type of claims.
+Some commentators have raised concerns that it will be uneconomic to pursue complex personal injury claims under these proposals, and it remains to be seen whether alternative arrangements (e.g. no cap on a percentage of damages, or a higher cap) will be permitted for this type of claim when draft secondary legislation is published.